ExeCuteUK/RSFM/replit.md

 R.S International Freight Manager is a web-based enterprise solution for logistics operations, designed to manage import/export shipments, customs clearances, customer records, invoicing, and freight rate calculations.
 It replaces a legacy VB6 application, offering unified job referencing across Import Shipments, Export Shipments, and Custom Clearances.
 A key feature is the automatic generation of Custom Clearance jobs for Import Shipments marked "R.S To Clear", sharing the same job reference.
 The system supports multi-currency financial fields, maintains separate databases for different customer types, and uses distinct color themes for each job type for visual clarity.

 The application includes comprehensive file upload functionality integrated with Google Drive, featuring a shared document storage system that automatically syncs files between linked jobs (import/export shipments and their custom clearances) via their shared `jobRef`, ensuring seamless access to documents and invoices.
-Key capabilities include a dual-engine OCR system for text extraction, a multi-user internal messaging system with real-time notifications, job history display on customer contact cards, quick user access with real-time presence tracking, and a draggable, minimizable email composer with multi-draft support.
+Key capabilities include a dual-engine OCR system for text extraction, a multi-user internal messaging system with real-time notifications, job history display on customer contact cards, quick user access with real-time presence tracking, a draggable, minimizable email composer with multi-draft support, and a team calendar powered by Google Calendar API for managing holidays and annual leave.
 The dashboard features a tabbed interface for container management, Nisbets, import/export work, and clearance management.

 ## User Preferences